Oneirical/bevy_tgfp/DESIGN.md

 # Checklist

 - Descriptions in E menu
-- reset the game on failure/success (delete axioms, delete dropped souls etc)
+- Change the tutorial text

 ## The redesigned edition